AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 For example, a process engineer and a maintenance technician might want to see different data that exists in the same stream.
 You cannot change the structure of data in a stream, but a stream view allows you to see a subset of the data in a stream.
 Using stream views, you can change the appearance of the data stream to meet the needs of both users without changing the original data.

-Stream views can perform additional functions, such as convert units of measure and change names so the terminology that is displayed is more appropriate for a particular individual.
+Stream views can perform additional functions, such as convert units of measure and change names so the terminology that is displayed is more appropriate for a particular audience.

-To create a stream view, you create a target type that defines the properties to be made available.
-Then map properties in the source types to properties in the target type.
+To create a stream view, designate a souce type that contains the desired properties.
+Then, map properties in the source type to properties in the target type.
 Properties must have the same data type to be mapped.
-The source types and the target type must be in the same namespace, and they must exist before you define the stream view.
+The source type and the target type must be in the same namespace, and they must exist before you define the stream view.

 OCS provides a graphical interface for setting up stream views or you can use REST APIs to define stream views programmatically.
 If you are using the .NET framework, OSIsoft also offers client libraries to help you create and use stream views.

-## Visualization Trend
+## Visualization-Trend

-The Visualization Trend feature converts stream data to a graphic view, which can reveal trends, high points, or trouble spots.
+The Visualization-Trend feature converts stream data to a graphic view, which can reveal trends, high points, or trouble spots.
 Use Trend to select data streams in a namespace, specify a time range, and then render a graph of those data values.

 The following example shows stream data for two streams over a selected period of several days: